celestiaorg/docs/docs/nodes/blobstream-intro.md

 consists of two components: an [Orchestrator](../blobstream-orchestrator) and a [Relayer](../blobstream-relayer).

-In the following diagram, we show how a celestium would post the data to Celestia.
+In the following diagram, we show how a layer 2 would post the data to Celestia.
 This will later be attested to by the Celestia validator set, and eventually posted to the target EVM chain (in this case, Ethereum).
-Then, the celestium, or any party, will be able to verify the attestations, i.e. valsets and data commitments, directly on the EVM chain on the Blobstream smart contract.
+Then, the layer 2, or any party, will be able to verify the attestations, i.e. valsets and data commitments, directly on the EVM chain on the Blobstream smart contract.
 You can reference
 [the Blobstream smart contract](https://github.com/celestiaorg/quantum-gravity-bridge/blob/master/src/QuantumGravityBridge.sol).